 Upon the death of Emma Morehead Gray in 1896, her remaining brothers and sisters were faced with the dilemma of what to do with Blandwood.
 They were approached by Col. William Osbourne, who wanted to rent Blandwood for use as a Keeley Institute, a franchise of hospitals to treat alcohol and drug addiction.
 Initially renting Blandwood, the Keeley Institute would purchase Blandwood in January of 1906.
 Several new buildings were added to the campus, and the two dependencies were torn down, but the main house remained remarkably intact.
 The Keeley Institute operated at Blandwood until 1961.

 Preservation Greensboro Incorporated Saves and Restores Blandwood

 By 1966, Blandwood stood empty and in danger of demolition.
 At this time, Preservation Greensboro Incorporated was formed to serve as a voice for community-wide preservation.
-Its first project was to save and to restore Blandwood.
+Its first project was to save and to restore Blandwood as a museum.

-Blandwood is owned, operated and maintained by the private non-profit Preservation Greensboro Incorporated.
+Blandwood is owned, operated and maintained as a museum by the private non-profit Preservation Greensboro Incorporated.